rexroof/gopass/README.md

 TODO:

+* use exact match if there is one and there are multiple entries
+* recognize when db pw is wrong
 * set location of keepass db
 * allow for changing passwords
 * optional search on other elements
 * optional read other data from entry into clipboard
 * add new entries to database
-* use exact match if there is one and there are multiple entries
 * toggle case sensitivity